LouisSart/Taquin-Solveur/README.txt

 Solve with:

-./solve [N] [scramble]
+./solve [N] [options] [scramble]

-where N is the puzzle size (for a 4x4, N=4) and the scramble is the sequence of tile numbers, row by row from left to right, with blank spaces as separator
+N is the puzzle size (e.g. N = 4 for the 15-puzzle).
+Only sizes 3 and 4 are implemented
+scramble is the sequence of tile numbers, row by row from left to right, with blank spaces as separator.
+The empty slot is numbered 0.
+Options : -f will only solve the fringe, that is the first row and first column only

 Examples (computation times may vary):